Birth Control/Family Planning

-The diaphragm/fem cap is 71-88% effective when used “perfectly”.
 The diaphragm and FemCap are barrier methods that are only effective if used with spermicide and placed correctly in the vagina prior to any intercourse.
-It also needs to remain in place for 8 hours after the most recent sexual activity.
+It needs to remain in place for 8 hours after sexual activity.

-The implant is 99% effective.
-The birth control implant (AKA Nexplanon) is a tiny, thin rod about the size of a matchstick.
+The birth control implant (AKA Nexplanon) is a tiny, thin rod about the size of a matchstick inserted in upper arm, just under skin.
 The implant releases hormones into your body that prevent you from getting pregnant.
-Nexplanon is effective for three years, but can be removed sooner.
+The implant is effective for three years, but can be removed sooner.

-The IUD is 99% effective.
 An IUD is a tiny device that is inserted in your uterus by a medical provider to prevent pregnancy.
 It is long-term, reversible, and one of the most effective birth control methods out there.
 The IUD is placed during an office visit and is effective from 5-10 years, depending on the type used.
-We offer the following IUD’s at the clinics: ParaGard (copper) is good for 10 years, Mirena, and Kyleena (both have low-dose hormone) are each good for 5 years.
+We offer the following IUD’s at the clinics: ParaGard (copper) is good for 10 years, Mirena (6 years), and Kyleena (5 years) both have low-dose hormone.

-The Ring is 91% effective.
 The birth control ring (AKA NuvaRing) is a safe, simple, and affordable birth control method that you wear inside your vagina.
 The small, flexible ring prevents pregnancy by releasing hormones into your body.
-The ring is very effective if you always use it the right way.
+You replace the ring each month and it is very effective if you always use it the right way.

 Referral for Vasectomy or Tubal Ligation

 We do consultations for referrals for vasectomies or tubal ligations.